ashleychontos/pySYD/docs/quickstart.rst

 and information in a single, easy-to-find location.
 The software package comes with a convenient setup feature that downloads example data so let's start there.

-Open up a terminal window and type the following commands in order:
+Open up a terminal window and type the following commands:

 .. code-block::